What Are Reverse Mergers?

-While it can be advantageous for some private companies to go this route, the practice has been used by those engaged in fraud and scams.
+While it can be advantageous for some private companies to go public with a reverse merger, the practice has also been abused by companies engaged in fraud and scams.

 Cases of Fraud and How to Spot Them

-- Why is the company engaged in a reverse merger and what are its goals?
+- Why is the company engaged in a reverse merger, and what are its goals?

 - What do we know about the existing public company?
-Is it a legitimate, money-making business or simply an abandoned company that never got delisted from a stock exchange?
+Is it a legitimate, money-making business, or simply an abandoned company that never got delisted from a stock exchange?